 Place

-A local restaurant places a small Open Me card inside a takeout order.
+A local restaurant slips a folded card into a takeout order.

 Open Me is a GastroCompass campaign that places folded reminder cards inside takeout orders to encourage colorectal cancer screening conversations for adults 45+.
 Simple, respectful, and built to spark action.